GovCompass

 • Appropriate in their statistical properties, including for the groups the system is intended to affect.

 These are not absolute standards.
-The article qualifies them with "to the best extent possible" and "in view of the intended purpose", which means the provider must make and document a reasoned judgement about what level of quality is adequate for the stakes of the use case, rather than meeting a fixed numerical bar.
+The article qualifies them with "to the best extent possible" and "in view of the intended purpose", which means the provider must make and document a reasoned judgment about what level of quality is adequate for the stakes of the use case, rather than meeting a fixed numerical bar.

 What the governance must cover

 Beyond the quality of the data itself, Art.
 10 requires documented data governance and management practices.
-These cover the design choices and data origin, the collection process and provenanceprovenanceThe documented origin and history of data or content, used to establish where it came from and whether it can be trusted or lawfully used.Open full entry →, the preparation operations such as labelling and cleaning, the formulation of assumptions about what the data measures, an assessment of whether the data is available, suitable, and sufficient, and an examination for possible biases that could affect health, safety, or fundamental rights, together with measures to detect, prevent, and mitigate those biases.
+These cover the design choices and data origin, the collection process and provenanceprovenanceThe documented origin and history of data or content, used to establish where it came from and whether it can be trusted or lawfully used.Open full entry →, the preparation operations such as labeling and cleaning, the formulation of assumptions about what the data measures, an assessment of whether the data is available, suitable, and sufficient, and an examination for possible biases that could affect health, safety, or fundamental rights, together with measures to detect, prevent, and mitigate those biases.

 The special-category data provision and the real-time data angle